MichiganCOG/M-PACT/RAINPROJECT.md

 <a name="rainv14.2"/>
 RAIN Layer v14.2
 ---------------
-The primary concept utilized in the formulation of this version is: Remove the activation function on FC1 to determine its impact.
+The primary concept utilized in the formulation of this version is: Remove the parameterization network initializations to determine their impact.

 ![RAINv14Paramnw Placeholder] (/images/Paramnw.pdf)
 ![RAINv14extractlayer Placeholder] (/images/extractlayer.pdf)